-Developing Drosophila models of human neurodegenerative diseases long-term Our goal is to study fundamental mechanisms of gene expression process in relation to human diseases and utilize this work to develop novel therapeutic strategies.
-In our lab, we are adapting novel tools to study the roles of repeat RNA- associated toxicity of neurodegenerative in а group disorders commonly known as 'Repeat expansion disorders'.
+Developing Drosophila models of human neurodegenerative diseases

+Our long-term goal study is to fundamental mechanisms of gene expression process in relation to human diseases and utilize this work to develop novel therapeutic strategies.
+In our lab, we are adapting novel tools to study the roles of repeat RNA- associated toxicity group of neurodegenerative in а disorders commonly known as 'Repeat expansion disorders'.
-1.Alzheimer's Association Research

-Fellowship (AARF-20-684648), 2020-23.

-2.RNA Society 'poster recognition award' sponsored by National

-ScienceFoundation (NSF), USA.
-2021

-3. College of Agriculture and Life

-Sciences 'Excellence Fellowship', Texas

-A & M University
+Alzheimer's Association Research Fellowship (AARF-20-684648), 2020-23.
+RNA Society 'poster recognition award' sponsored by National ScienceFoundation (NSF), USA.
+2021 College of Agriculture and Life Sciences 'Excellence Fellowship', Texas A & M University